 Response: The snake associates the house with food

-It may only take on pairing or perhaps repeated associations, but eventually a predator will learn that one area or one time of day produces the best odds of catching a meal.
+Eventually a predator will learn that one area or one time of day produces the best odds of catching a meal.
 The landscape is the conditioned stimulus and catching prey is the unconditioned stimulus.

-8. Changing Your Bicycle Route
+8. Dogs on Your Bicycle Route

 Stimulus: An aggressive dog on your bike route